 The cell scaffold provides a site for cell attachment and is encased within the bioreactor [4].
 There are various methods and materials that can be used to efficiently culture the cells in the bioreactor without being substantially affected by the perfusion system.
-2D culture environments would not create a high enough density to observe a clear signal during MRI imaging.
-Additionally, 3D cultures better mimic the physiological environment as compared to 2D structures that may change certain properties of the cell including phenotype [5].
+2D culture environments, in which growth occurs on a single plane, would not create a high enough density to observe a clear signal during MRI imaging.
+Additionally, 3D cultures, in which cells grow in multiple planes, better mimic the physiological environment as compared to 2D structures that may change certain properties of the cells, including the phenotype [5].
 For this reason, the team will focus on scaffolds with 3D structures.
-Such scaffolds offer a large surface area for cell attachment which is desirable to grow cell cultures to high densities.
+Such scaffolds offer a large surface area for cell attachment which is desirable for growing cell cultures to high densities.
 Scaffolds can be coated with extracellular matrix (ECM) components that promote the adhesion and proliferation of cells.
 The 3D structure also allows better diffusion of nutrients for growing cells.
 Depending on the micro- or macrostructures of the scaffolds, cells may even be protected from hydrodynamic damage in the bioreactor [4].